Temporary Emergency Placement (TEP)

 No child should have to sleep in an office while awaiting placement.
 For children with complex therapeutic needs, this is all too common.
 Unfortunately, many children who are removed from their homes are left in limbo as foster homes and residential placements have dwindled due to COVID and a shortage of placement options.

-Boysville, in partnership with Family Tapestry, have designated Sien cottage as a temporary shelter for children with higher level needs waiting for a permanent placement.
+Boysville, in partnership with the Texas Department of Family and Protective Services, has designated two cottages as a temporary shelter for children with higher-level needs waiting for permanent placement.
 The cottage houses only five children at a time and operates with a staff ratio of 1:4.

 There are a variety of support services including psycho-educational, social, behavior management, goal setting and crisis intervention.
 Children may stay up to 90 days in our Emergency Shelter.
 After a 30-day stay in the Emergency Shelter, a child may be considered for placement in our Residential Program or in our Community-Based Foster Care Program.
 Other children may be successfully reunited with their parents or family members or moved to appropriate alternative care depending on their needs.